apparebit/penal-colony/README.md

   * To work with the ACM's new (but arguably not improved) publishing flow, the paper uses only approved LaTeX packages and compiles with `pdflatex`.
-  * Unfortunately, that leaves only one subpar option for color emoji, namely simulate them by including graphics files.
+  * Unfortunately, that leaves only one subpar option for color emoji, namely simulating them by including graphics files.
 In practice, my `\emoji{name}` macro takes care of everything.
-  * Transparency data and Jupyter notebooks with my analysis of the data are inside the [supplements](supplements) directory.
-When given the `venv` argument, the build script creates a Python virtual environment if necessary and then activates the virtual environment.
+  * Transparency data and Jupyter notebooks with the code for analyzing the data are inside the [supplements](supplements) directory.
+  * The build script assumes that the virtual environment with Python packages necessary for running the notebooks is contained in the `.venv` directory.
+    When invoked with the `venv` argument, it checks whether that directory exists, creating the virtual environment and installing packages otherwise, and then activates the virtual environment.